Wall Street erases losses as bank, energy stocks lead pullback

-The energy index <.SPNY>, the worst performing S&P sector last year, climbed 2.14 percent after oil prices reversed course to trade higher by nearly 3 percent.
+The energy index, the worst performing S&P sector last year, climbed 2.14 percent after oil prices reversed course to trade higher by nearly 3 percent.
+[O/R]

 "There was a bounce back in oil prices which contributed to pushing markets higher," said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.